derek-dorey/TFTP-Server/README.txt

 	* Wait for server to send back response and then pass response to client
 	* Continues to pass data between client and server until file transfer is complete.

+11. BlockThread.java
+	* Changes the block number of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+12. FileThread.java
+	* Changes the file of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+13. FirstThread.java
+	* Removes the first byte of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+14. LastThread.java
+	* Removes the last byte of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+15. ModeThread.java
+	* Changes the mode of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+16. OpCodeThread.java
+	* Changes the op code of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+17. SeparatorThread.java
+	* Removes the file and mode separator of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

+18. TIDThread.java
+	* Changes the TID of a specific packet based on user input
+	* Accept datagram packet from the socket and pass the received datagram to the server.
+	* Wait for server to send back response and then pass response to client
+	* Continues to pass data between client and server until file transfer is complete.

 OTHER FILES
 ===========